 Plus, you can easily add a portfolio to an existing WordPress.com website or online store – you don’t have to use another tool or send potential customers or clients to separate places.
 And if they like what they see from your portfolio, you can even integrate a PayPal payment processor so they can book a service or order a product on the spot.

 You may already have a WordPress.com site up and running, but you want to add an online portfolio to it.
 You can keep your portfolio separate from your posts and pages by choosing the “portfolio” content type.
 Then, you can manage your projects within WordPress.com, all in one place, and decide exactly how you want them displayed on your website.
 Here’s how to do it.

 Creating a WordPress.com account is quick and painless.
-You can start your site for free and then decide if you’d like to upgrade to use any of the advanced features.
+You can start your site for free and then decide if you’d like to upgrade:

 For example, with a Pro plan for $4 per month (billed annually), you can use a custom domain name and get unlimited email support.
 Or, for $8 per month billed annually, the Pro plan includes additional design tools and support for Google Analytics.
 Explore all of the plans here.

-Some themes will have the portfolio feature already active, but if yours doesn’t, follow these directions: Go to My Sites > Manage > Settings > Writing > Content Types.
-Turn on the Portfolio Projects option.
-Your changes should save automatically.
+Some themes will have the portfolio feature already active, but if yours doesn’t, click through Settings > Writing and activate Portfolio Projects:

 While every WordPress.com theme can be used along with an online portfolio, some themes are better suited to portfolios than others.
 They often have specific designs for project archives and shortcodes, and some of them include page templates specifically for portfolios.